vigi97la/psbf2tweak/ReadMe.txt

 Known issues

-_ If working in "C:\Program Files", you might have access rights problems editing, unzipping, etc. Move the files temporarily to e.g. "Documents" folder, edit them here, then move them back at their orignal place if needed.
+_ If working in "C:\Program Files", you might have access rights problems editing, unzipping, etc. Move the files temporarily to e.g. "Documents" folder, edit them here, then move them back at their original place if needed.
 _ Decimal separator interpretation might cause problems depending on the international settings of the OS.
 If needed, consider setting it to '.'.
 _ PowerShell 2.0 (highest version available on Windows XP) might have compatibility issues (e.g. FolderBrowserDialog does not work, use the TextBox instead)...
 _ Some custom vehicles from the Internet sometimes have problems with their wrecks, try to force ObjectTemplate.armor.timeToStayAsWreck need to be set to 0 in vehicleName.tweak if needed.
 _ BasicTemp might vary a lot among custom vehicles from the Internet, you might need to check specific cases.

-ChangeLog
+ChangeLog (more on https://github.com/vigi97la/psbf2tweak and https://www.moddb.com/games/battlefield-2/addons/psbf2tweak)

-0.1: First public version.
+v0.1.1: Added ListVehicles tool. v0.1.0: First public version.